atDoyle/Udacity-Full-Stack-Web-Developer/Item-Catalog/README.md

 ### Installing

-GitBash can be downloaded and installed from the [GitBash website](https://git-for-windows.github.io/).
+Git Bash can be downloaded and installed from the [Git Bash website](https://git-for-windows.github.io/).

 The virtual machine can be accessed using [Virtual Box](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) and [Vagrant](https://www.vagrantup.com/downloads.html).